New & Current Users

 - Request after-hour access privileges.

 - Establish network-based data access and remote processing.

 - Learn the proper etiquette for working in a shared-instrumentation facility.

 - Properly acknowledge both CIF staff and CIF instrumentation.

 Fees are charged for the use of the facility equipment.
 Before you are allowed to receive training or submit samples for analysis, you must be authorized to spend grant money on instrument time and services!
 This is accomplished via the Chemical Services Authorization Form.
 Note that the form must include a valid Worktag for billing purposes, and must be signed by your major professor.
-Return the form to Carlene in 1281 Gilman.
+Scan in and email the form to Carlene.
 Carlene will enter the information into the Chem User Database.
 Only when you are in the Chem User Database, will we accept samples from you for analysis, or complete your instrument training.

 Your safety training requirements are discussed at length on the Safety page of our website.
 These courses are provided (some on-line; some in-person) by the ISU Environmental Health and Safety group (EH&S).
 Do not enter any of our labs until you have completed the proper safety courses.
 Special requirements are posted at the entrance to each lab.
 Note that we actively monitor the X-Ray Safety training required to enter the departmental x-ray lab,1709 Gilman Hall.